seaskyv/AU-Lottery-generator/README.md

   ```
 - Open the app in your browser by default at `http://localhost:3300/`.
 - Config file : `config.json`
+- backend server hostname and port number can be specified by ENV variable backendhost and backendport

 ## Contribute
 Under the MIT License.